rrudolph/fox-secr/README.md

 Uses the [secr R package](https://www.otago.ac.nz/density/SECRinR.html) for analysis of fox capture data at Channel Islands National Park to estimate population numbers.

 ## Script 1
 Imports raw capture data for detailed inspection and UTM coordinate checks.
-Exports two text files that are needed for secr to run models.
+Exports two text files that are needed for secr to run models that adhere to the [data input requirements of secr](https://www.otago.ac.nz/density/pdfs/secr-datainput.pdf).
 Raw data is not provided by this github repo.

 ## Script 2
 Uses the text files from script 1 as input.
 Needs 900 m buffer around grids which can be found in Master Grid Buffers folder.